elastic/elasticsearch-js/docs/reference/api-reference.md

 - **`sync` (Optional, { time })**: Defines the properties transforms require to run continuously.
 - **`retention_policy` (Optional, { time } \| null)**: Defines a retention policy for the transform.
 Data that meets the defined criteria is deleted from the destination index.
+- **`_force_rekeying` (Optional, boolean)**: When true, force reminting of the transform's internal cloud API key from the caller's cloud credential without requiring other configuration changes.
+Requires a cloud-authenticated caller and an environment that supports cross-project calls.
+Rejected with 400 otherwise.
 - **`defer_validation` (Optional, boolean)**: When true, deferrable validations are not run.
 This behavior may be desired if the source index does not exist until after the transform is created.